What Causes Hunger?

-New data shows the novel coronavirus could ignite famine in 36 countries.
-Its impact on supply chains, humanitarian access, the global economy and food supplies threatens to double the number of severely hungry people this year.
+New data shows the novel coronavirus has doubled the number of hungry people worldwide.
+Its impact on supply chains, humanitarian access, the global economy and food supplies threatens to push 20 countries into famine or famine-like conditions.
 For 30 million of these people, WFP is quite literally their only source of food.
 Without it, they face starvation.

 Half the world's population lives on less $5.50 a day.
 Poverty is often at the heart of hunger - it's brought on or made worse by drivers like conflict and natural disasters.
 When people can’t afford the food their families need, it limits their children’s physical and emotional development and perpetuates the cycle of hunger and poverty.

 Hunger and malnutrition are part of an ongoing cycle, as both a cause and effect of many other factors too, like inequality and lack of education.